 I’m interested in wearing contacts, but not sure if I can…

-The next step is a consultation with an eye practitioner who specialises in contact lenses.
+The next step is a consultation with an eye practitioner who is highly experienced with contact lenses.
 Anyone can fit you with disposables and send you off with a 6 month supply of lenses, but your chances of failure are 50% in the first year.
 Finding the right practitioner can greatly increase your chance of success in these remarkable little devices.